chemmatcars/XAnoS/doc_source/Fit_Widget.rst

 Brief Tutorial
 **************
-This tutorial is focused on showing a beginner how to use the Fit_Widget_ to:
+This tutorial is focused on showing a beginner how to use the :ref:`Fit_Widget` to:

 1. Simulate an already available function
 2. Import and fit a data with a simulated model or function